Getting started

 Connect from the client

-First we open a connection to the server to begin receiving events from it:
+First we open a connection to the server to begin receiving events:

 Then we can attach an event listener to listen for the event our server is going to send: